darocha/blockapps-js/README.md

 where the filenames are *only* those from the main files; the import files are only those that appear in `import "file.sol";` statements.
 Currently, no more complex import statements are supported.
+Note that the ".sol" extensions are cut and the basenames of the filenames are taken.
+Thus, no two files should have the same name in different directories, and no files should be named "src.sol".

 #### `extabi(code)`